 This description of the Mendix Client is based on using the Runtime Server of an app running in the cloud.
 You can also run Mendix locally for testing, but this is conceptually the same.

-The Mendix Client is used for all applications built with Mendix: web, mobile, and hybrid.
+The Mendix Client is a part of every application built with Mendix: web, mobile, and hybrid.

 For web applications, Mendix Client acts as a single page application.
 This means that all paging is handled by the Mendix Client, rather than being separate pages served using different URLs.
 Mendix Client is bootstrapped by loading a